 Dogs Welcome!

-We are a member of the Association of Festival Organisers, the UKs predominant organisation for independent festivals, where we share best practice and benefit from technical advice and experience.
+We are a member of the Association of Independent Festivals (previously AFO), the UK's predominant organisation for independent festivals, where we share best practice and benefit from technical advice and experience.
 This was particularly valuable during the pandemic.